kchiappone/obsidian-weekly-meal-planner/README.md

 - **Weekly Meal Plan Generation**: Automatically create meal plans for one or more weeks, with customizable days, constraints, and folders.
 - **Change/Swap Meals**: Easily change or swap meals for any day using commands.
+- **Create Recipe Notes**: Quickly create new recipe notes with a structured template using the "Create new recipe note" command.
 - **Kid & Family Friendly Logic**: Supports kid meals, family-friendly recipes, and per-day constraints.
 - **Shopping List**: Generates a shopping list organized by week, day, and recipe, with clear ingredient breakdowns.
 - **Recipe Variety**: Avoids repeating recipes recently used, using a scoring system.